davidmcmichael/Getting_and_Cleaning_Data_Assignment/README.md

   3. Using the activity_id and subject_id the datasets are merged into a single dataframe
   4. then using functions the means and standard deviations are extracted
   5. merge the activity names with means/std dataset to get a single dataset with activity names
-  6. Lastly, the dataset is converted and ordered into a new tidy dataset by the name "tidy_data.txt"
+  6. Lastly, the dataset is converted and ordered into a new tidy dataset with the name "tidy_data.txt"